abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ### 11-15-08

-In the Dhammacakkapavatana Sutta*---*the Discourse on the Turning of the Wheel of Dhamma---the Buddha addressed the five *samanas*, including one named Kondañña, who were his practice companions before he became a Buddha.
+In the Dhammacakkapavatana Sutta---the Discourse on the Turning of the Wheel of Dhamma---the Buddha addressed the five *samanas*, including one named Kondañña, who were his practice companions before he became a Buddha.
 At the end of this talk, the Buddha recognizes that